An Overview Of Genius Hour

 - Requires whiz-bang technology

 - Out of place in public schools and other formal learning environments

 One Approach: Three Basic Rules for Genius Hour

-One of the key elements of genius hour is its lack of specific rules and dependence on extrinsic motivation.
-Rather, it is about the student, their curiosity, and their autonomy–factors that (ideally) will support the students in doing their best work, and creating something wonderful and personalized that the teacher would not have been able to imagine and plan on their own.
+One of the key elements of Genius Hour is its lack of specific rules and dependence on intrinsic motivation.
+This approach is about the student, their curiosity, and their autonomy–factors that (ideally) will support the students in doing their best work, and creating something wonderful and personalized that the teacher would not have been able to imagine and plan on their own.

 - It should be driven by student curiosity and might use a clear driving question to guide inquiry

 - It should involve research or clear ‘new learning’

 - The product, end result, or other compelling artifact from the project can be shared/published

 These are rules based on one teacher’s approach in one class in one district with a specific set of technology access, student engagement, etc. Which means your rules might be different than these–or you might start out with these, then change one or two based on how it goes, specific related goals in your school or district, and so on.

 What Is Genius Hour?